 Windage, on the other hand, is simple to adjust for and works just like it would on standard pistols.
 If shots are impacting left, the rear sight needs to be pushed to the right and vice versa.
 The same formula listed for zero range above works for windage, except the "over the bore height" can be ignored and "bullet drop" can be exchanged for horizontal drift.
 The rear base is marked with windage gauges at every .050" to help track movement.
 Marking the rear sight's centerline with a pencil can provide a helpful and temporary index point as you make adjustments.

 For both installation and adjustment, we recommend using a sight pusher tool and our 3D MULTI Base installation jig.
 A rail riser or similar section of picatinny rail can also serve as a jig to hold the bases in a sight pusher.
 It may take some guessing and checking to adjust windage, since the sight base will need to be removed from the firearm to be adjusted, but once set, pistol sights should hold zero extremely well even on the most powerfully recoiling guns.
+A 5/64" hex key, Glock sight tool, and a medium strength thread locker for the front sight/attachment bolts are recommended for proper installation.
 If you have any questions on any of this process, always feel free to reach out and we would be happy to assist.

 Thank you for taking a look!